PoulavBhowmick03/fedlearnPOC/README.md

 - **Security**: Blockchain's immutable ledger provides a secure record of transactions and model updates.
 - **Incentivization**: Smart contracts enable automated and transparent reward distribution for participants.
 - **Transparency**: All transactions and model updates are recorded on the blockchain, ensuring transparency and accountability.
+- **Time based transaction**: Implementing time based transaction for user to complete the model training within the stipulated time or else they won't be eligible for the incentives.

 ## Workflow of Our Project